 Q: I’ve been told trying new methods is key when scaling a team.
 Do you have any pointers on how I can experiment with new processes, without compromising goals and high standards?

-A: “I think there's a few ways of doing this.
+A: “I think there are a few ways of doing this.

 “Make sure you're doing a retrospective on launches that happen.
 Typically I like to have these 3 weeks after a major launch because it gives some time for the launch to settle a bit, some breathing room for the PMM, and a chance to truly reflect on what went well and some things that may not have.
 This isn't about calling out any individual, it's about how to improve as a team/company for the next launch.
 And quite often you can come up with new ideas or new ways of trying things in these retrospectives that can directly be experimented on with the next launch, or folded into your process.